interledger/interledger-website/src/_casestudies/coil.md

   Interledger Protocol enables Web Monetization by facilitating the seamless transfer of funds.
 Funds can be sent instantly to Interledger-enabled wallets with near-zero cost, regardless of the currencies used.
-Without the Interledger protocol providing interoperable and scalable payment rails, Web Monetization would be impossible to implement.
+Without the Interledger Protocol providing interoperable and scalable payment rails, Web Monetization would be impossible to implement.
 Coil would need to integrate with every wallet individually, which is impossible on a global scale.</p><p><strong>The Monetized Web of the Future</strong></p><p>Looking